We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Engineering Teams

 Use standup and sprint planning templates for structured recaps.
-Full transcripts are rarely needed unless there is a disagreement about a technical decision.
+Full transcripts are rarely needed unless there's a disagreement about a technical decision.
 Action item extraction is the highest-value feature.

 Customer Success Teams